Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: Introduction and summary

 \subsection{Origami vertex function, PT vertex, and W-algebra}

-It has been known that the moduli space of quasimaps to the Hilbert scheme of points on $\mathbb{C}^2$ is identified with that of the stable pairs that gives rise to the Pandharipande--Thomas (PT) invariant, a cousin of the Donaldson--Thomas (DT) invariant, of $\mathbb{C}^3$ with a boundary condition in one specific direction.
-This correspondence has been recently generalized by Cao and Zhao~\cite{Cao:2023lon} to the higher-dimensional situation $\mathbb{C}^4$ where the vertex function associated with the Hilbert scheme of points on $\mathbb{C}^3$ plays a role of the generating function of the PT invariants for $\mathbb{C}^4$.
-In general, one can assign boundary conditions in three (four) directions for $\mathbb{C}^3$ ($\mathbb{C}^4$) to define the so-called multi-leg PT vertex, for which we propose an algebraic construction. \begin{conjecture}[Conjecture~\ref{conj:origami_vertex}] The conformal block of multi-screened vertex operators of the W-algebra W$_{q_{1,2,3,4}}(\widehat{A}_{0})$ is the (higher-rank) multi-leg PT vertex of $\mathbb{C}^3$ and $\mathbb{C}^4$. \end{conjecture} We call this generalized version of the vertex function associated with the multi-leg situation the origami vertex function as is naturally given by the gauge origami partition function.
+There is a correspondence between the moduli space of quasimaps to the Hilbert scheme of points on $\mathbb{C}^2$ and that of the stable pairs that gives rise to the Pandharipande--Thomas (PT) invariant, a cousin of the Donaldson--Thomas (DT) invariant, of $\mathbb{C}^3$ with a boundary condition in one specific direction.
+This correspondence has been recently generalized by Cao and Zhao~\cite{Cao:2023lon} to the higher-dimensional situation $\mathbb{C}^4$ where the vertex function associated with the Hilbert scheme of points on $\mathbb{C}^3$ plays a role of the generating function of the PT invariants for $\mathbb{C}^4$, i.e., the one-leg PT4 vertex.
+The PT vertex~\cite{Pandharipande:2007sq} is the generating function of the PT invariants following the DT vertex of Maulik--Nekrasov--Okounkov--Pandharipande (MNOP)~\cite{Maulik:2003rzb} motivated by the topological vertex formalism introduced in the context of the topological string theory~\cite{Aganagic:2003db}.
+The PT vertex is also introduced for $\mathbb{C}^4$ and the so-called DT/PT correspondence for this case has been examined in detail~\cite{Cao:2019tnw,Cao:2019tvv,Liu:2024bgp}.
+The higher-rank version of these enumerative invariants and their correspondence have been studied by Toda~\cite{Toda:2020AG}.
+In general, one can assign boundary conditions in three (four) directions for $\mathbb{C}^3$ ($\mathbb{C}^4$) to define the so-called multi-leg PT vertex, for which we propose an algebraic construction. \begin{conjecture}[Conjecture~\ref{conj:origami_vertex}] The conformal block of multi-screened vertex operators of the W-algebra W$_{q_{1,2,3,4}}(\widehat{A}_{0})$ is the (higher-rank) multi-leg PT vertex of $\mathbb{C}^3$ and $\mathbb{C}^4$. \end{conjecture} We call this generalized version of the vertex function associated with the multi-leg situation the \emph{origami vertex function} as is naturally given by the gauge origami partition function.
 We derive the contour integral formula of the conformal block and check that its pole structure, corresponding to the equivariant fixed points in the moduli space, is consistent with the PT count in $\mathbb{C}^3$ and $\mathbb{C}^4$ for various boundary conditions.
 Our formula for the one-point conformal block reproduces the known result for the rank-one PT3 and PT4 vertices, and we conjecture that the $n$-point block generates the rank-$n$ PT3 and PT4 invariants.